-We do allow you to skip a limited number of payments, so there’s no need to make up a missed payment unless you want to.
-If you don’t make up the payment we’ll automatically lower your cover amount for a while.
+We do allow you to skip a limited number of payments, giving you a little breathing room if you’re having a tight month.
+If you don’t make up the payment we’ll automatically lower your cover amount until you’ve made up your premium.

 How do I skip a payment?

 You don’t need to contact us to skip a premium.
 We will automatically try to collect your payment on your specified payment date.
 We’ll let you know if the payment fails.
 Remember, your bank might charge you additional fees if you have insufficient funds in your account on that day.

 What happens if I miss my first premium?

 If for some reason your first premium payment doesn’t reach us on the day you chose, you won’t have active cover (which means you can’t claim), but we won’t cancel your policy.
 You can make up the missed premium or request a double deduction before your next billing date.
 If your payment fails a second time, your policy will be cancelled and you’ll need to take out a new policy.
 However, if the second payment is successful, we'll reactivate your cover so your policy will only start on this date.

 What if I want to make up a missed payment?

 You can make up a payment on or before your next billing date.
 Please contact us at least 5 business days before your billing date to let us know.
 If your next billing date has already rolled around, it’s too late to make up the missed payment.

 If you’d like us to double bill you on your next payment date (to make up for the last missed premium), you’ll need to let us know 5 business days before your next payment date.